rcemper/try_embedded_python/README.md

-This is a first attempt to use Embedded Python in IRIS The Python code is andapted from solutions for [Advent of Code 2020](https://adventofcode.com/) contest.
+This is a first attempt to use Embedded Python in IRIS
+The Python code is andapted from solutions for [Advent of Code 2020](https://adventofcode.com/) contest.
-Test data are all input to personal challenge.
+Test data are all input to my personal challenge.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.